Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 Can turmeric remove dark spots permanently?

 For lasting results, combine turmeric treatment with daily SPF 30+ sunscreen.
-Think of it as ongoing maintenance rather than a one-time fix.

 Research & References